Knowbot

 A knowbot is a kind of bot that automatically collects certain specified information from web sites.

 KNOWBOT is the acronym for Knowledge-Based Object Technology.
 This term, used as early as 1988 and known to have been implemented by December 1989 at the latest describes computer-based objects developed for collecting and storing specific information, to use that information to accomplish a particular task, and to enable sharing that information with other objects or processes.
 An early use of knowbots was to provide a computerized assistant to users to complete redundant detailed tasks without a need to train the user in computer technology.

+Contemporary usage

+As of 2026, the Mike Hudson Foundation, a UK nonprofit, uses Knowbot as the name of its LLM-based website search and question-answering service for research-oriented nonprofit organisations.
+The Royal Statistical Society's Real World Data Science described the foundation's Knowbot service as an LLM-powered tool designed to make complex websites more accessible.
+Organisations including the British Academy, RUSI and ZSL's SPOTT project have described deployments of the foundation's Knowbot service for answering visitor questions using their own website content.
+ZSL's SPOTT project describes the foundation as providing free use of AI tools and pro bono advice to research-oriented nonprofits.